 2.1.1 Experiment 1 sample selection and field sampling

 Soils analyzed for Experiment 1 were collected in 2011 from plots established as part of the Biodiversity Exploratories project (Fischer et al., 2010).
 The samples used in this study comprised a subset of samples originally collected for a different study by Solly et al. (2014).
 Two ecosystem types (forest and grassland) were sampled from two regions of central Germany, Schorheide-Chorin (Central Germany 1) and Hainich-Dün (Central Germany 2).
 The two regions have similar climates, but are characterized by different soil textures (Table 1).
-We used the δ13C signature of respired CO2 (δ13C-CO2) from the second enclosure period of the incubations conducted in 2011 to omit samples containing inorganic carbon, conservatively deeming any samples with δ13C-CO2 > -25‰ as potentially affected by the release of inorganic C (which may be present in previously limed soils in this region).
-We then selected soils from three grassland plots (50 m by 50 m) and three forest plots (100 m by 100 m) in each of the two geographic regions (n total = 12 sites), using the additional criterion that the ∆14C-CO2 observed in the 2011 incubations fell within the interquartile range observed for the ecosystem type and region.
+We selected carbonate-free soils from three grassland plots (50 m by 50 m) and three forest plots (100 m by 100 m) in each of the two geographic regions (n total = 12 sites), using the criterion that the ∆14C-CO2 observed in the 2011 incubations fell within the interquartile range observed for the ecosystem type and region.
 Further details on the soil collection and sampling strategy can be found in Solly et al. (2014).

 2.1.2 Experiment 1 sample preparation